2022 Rugby World Cup Sevens qualifying – Men

-This is the qualifying process for the 2022 Rugby World Cup Sevens with the aim of selecting the men's national rugby sevens teams that will compete in the tournament in Cape Town, South Africa.
+This was the qualifying process for the 2022 Rugby World Cup Sevens with the aim of selecting the men's national rugby sevens teams that would compete in the tournament in Cape Town, South Africa.
 A total of 59 nations took part in the qualifying process.

 General

-The tournament is organized by World Rugby to be held from the 9th to the 11th of September 2022, twenty-four teams in total will be competing.
-South Africa automatically qualified as hosts as well as the eight quarterfinalists of the 2018 Rugby World Cup Sevens.
+The tournament was organized by World Rugby and held from 9 to 11 September 2022, with twenty-four teams competing.
+South Africa automatically qualified as hosts as well as the eight quarter-finalists of the 2018 Rugby World Cup Sevens.
 The other 16 teams qualified through their respective regional tournaments.